ngsviewer/NGSViewer/README.md

 # Master of Digital Innovation
 ## DGIN 5201 Digital Transformation - Winter 2020/2021
 ## Instructors: Vlado Keselj & Colin Conrad
-## Final Digital Innovation Project
+## Final Digital Innovation Project: Creating graphical user interface for Next Generation Sequencing data.

-In this project we wish to prototype NGSVIEWER a web based GUI tool for the identification of genomic variants  individual sequencing data.
-Using this software, we hope scientist  can perform sophisticated variant detection by simply configuring several parameters in a friendly graphical user interface.
+In this project we wish to prototype NGSVIEWER a web based GUI tool for NGS data.
+Using this software, we hope scientists  can perform various actions by simply configuring several parameters in a friendly graphical user interface.

-Spark and MongoDB are a fantastic opportunity to enhance R with big-processing and big-data features - all in open source!.
-We present a walkthrough to setup a working environment which will put Spark's parallel processing and Mongo's huge-data handling capabilities at your fingertips in R. We will discuss the main features of SparkR with MongoDB and provide a toy example.
+Spark and MongoDB are a fantastic opportunity to enhance R. We present a prototype in this environment.

 * *Date Created*: 01/03/2021
 * *Last Modification Date*: 01/03/2021